 We further use the information above in order to provide technical and customer support to you.

-You also give us Personal Data when you make a purchase through us, subscribe to our publications, enter a competition, promotion, sweepstakes or survey or communicate with us.
+You also give us Personal Data when you make a purchase through us, subscribe to our publications, register for a live event, enter a competition, promotion, sweepstakes or survey or communicate with us.
 Depending on which of these Services you use, that may include your name, mailing address, phone number, country of residency, date of birth (as needed to verify eligibility), and email address.
 We use that information to fulfil those Services to you and to provide related customer support to you.

 In addition, we have and rely on a legitimate interest in using your Personal Data as follows:

 Using your IP address, browser type, operating system, the web page you were visiting before accessing our Services, the pages of our Services which you browsed or the features you used, and the time spent on those pages or features, the links on our Services that you click on, device identifiers, as well as actions you take during gameplay, your in-game user settings and preferences and your in-app purchases to understand who is using our Services and how.

 Using your contact information, namely your email address in order to communicate with you to provide technical and customer support.

 Using your internal account ID in order to attribute to your account any user content (such as local points of interest) that you elect to submit to Niantic through the Services.

 Using your email address and device information in order to share updates and news about the Services with you either within the games or by email.
 You can unsubscribe from these at any time in your device settings or in-app settings.

 To provide social features within our games so you can interact and play with other players, including storing your communications with those players, find your friends and be found by them, and share your gameplay experience and achievements with your friends.